red-collar-official/flutter_kore/packages/umvvm/doc/di.md

 }
 ```

-Async local instances can be accessed safely only after <b>onAsyncInstanceReady</b> fired for this instance.
+Async local instances can be accessed safely only after `onAsyncInstanceReady` is fired for this instance.

-You can unregister instances with <b>app.instances.unregisterInstance</b> method.
-This is useful when you need singleton instance, but only for some time.
-This way after instance is used you can unregister and dispose it.
+You can unregister instances with the `app.instances.unregisterInstance` method.
+This is useful when you need a singleton instance but only for some time.
+This way, after the instance is used, you can unregister and dispose of it.

-### Accessing instances with global instances interface
+### Accessing Instances with Global Instances Interface

-Instances can be obtained using <b>app.instances.get<T>()</b> or analogues for async and etc...
+Instances can be obtained using `app.instances.get<T>()` or analogues for async, etc.

-Instance collection ensures that object is initialized before you accessing it.
+The instance collection ensures that the object is initialized before you access it.

-When you trying to get instance from collection - it will be initialized first,
-then all dependencies of this instance will be initialized, and etc. At the end you will get fully initialized object and every dependency in dependency tree of this object also will be initialized.
+When you try to get an instance from the collection, it will be initialized first, then all dependencies of this instance will be initialized, and so on.
+At the end, you will get a fully initialized object, and every dependency in the dependency tree of this object will also be initialized.

-If you want to skip initialization of instance dependencies (for example if you need to just call some method from instance that doesn't require any of dependencies to be processed) you can pass <b>withoutConnections</b> flag to <b>app.instances.get<T>()</b> or analogues.
+If you want to skip the initialization of instance dependencies (for example, if you need to just call some method from an instance that doesn't require any of the dependencies to be processed), you can pass the `withoutConnections` flag to `app.instances.get<T>()` or analogues.

-If you need to access singleton instance or you need to get object in some
-scope you can use <b>app.instances.get<T>()</b> anywere in code.
+If you need to access a singleton instance or you need to get an object in some scope, you can use `app.instances.get<T>()` anywhere in the code.

 Here are some examples of how you can access instances: